Coastal Towns of the Italian Riviera

 Notably, you can embark on a scenic boat excursion to the UNESCO World Heritage Site encompassing the nearby islands of Palmaria, Tino, and Tinetto.
 During the summer, additional opportunities arise, including boat rentals, beach visits, and water activities like swimming, snorkelling, and diving.

-In essence, Portovenere unveiled itself as a hidden jewel, waiting to be discovered in all its splendour.Read more about Portovenere
+In essence, Portovenere unveiled itself as a hidden jewel, waiting to be discovered in all its splendour.Read our Portovenere Travel Guide

 Camogli truly presents itself as a hidden treasure waiting to be discovered.
 While its beauty may be known among international travellers, stumbling upon it unexpectedly can create a truly magical experience.
 The first encounter, even on a rainy day, can leave an indelible mark.